 Ready to book?

 If you, the dog, and the dog owner hit it off, congrats!
 If you both agree to book, you’ll need to make it official on Rover before the stay or walk begins.
-Our Help Center covers how to book.
+In case you need a refresher our Help Center covers how to book.

 Booking and getting paid on Rover is required per our Terms of Service.
 It’ll also ensure you get paid two days after the stay or walk ends.
 Every Rover service you offer is covered by 24/7 support, access to veterinary consultation, and the Rover Guarantee.